 There was a high degree of consensus among input suppliers within the chain that environmental sustainability within the chain was generally moderately good (7.3) as far as their business operations are concerned (Table 1).
 They attributed this to the fact that: First, they are very much aware of the negative impact on the environment of some of their business activities.
-For example, fertilizer and agro-chemical suppliers were of the opinion that improper disposal of agro-chemical containers/packaging material with chemical residue are environmentally hazardous, and admitted that there have been reported cases of chemical poisoning of humans, and animals as a result of this practice.
+For example, fertilizer and agro-chemical suppliers were of the opinion that improper disposal of agro-chemical containers/ packaging material with chemical residue are environmentally hazardous, and admitted that there have been reported cases of chemical poisoning of humans, and animals as a result of this practice.
 Secondly, discussants observed that through training workshops and seminars organized by accredited agents of major agro-chemicals companies such as Wienco and Dizenghof from time to time do equip them with skills on proper handling and disposal of fertilizer and agro-chemicals supplied by these companies.
-In addition, chain facilitators' environmental specialists regularly provide up-to-date information on sound environmental and best practices in their business operations that help them to minimize negative impact of their business operations on the environment from time to time.
+In addition, chain facilitators' environmental specialists regularly provide up-to-date information on sound environmental and best practices in their business operations on the environment from time to time.